COVID home tests: Americans to be reimbursed starting Saturday

 Americans with private insurance will be able to ask for reimbursement for rapid COVID-19 tests beginning Saturday — but any tests purchased before January 15 will not qualify.

-That date is when the Biden administration's requirement that private insurance companies recompense those who buy over-the-counter COVID tests goes into effect.
-The rule doesn't retroactively cover tests bought earlier.
-Starting Saturday, individuals will be able to submit reimbursement requests online with their insurance company.

-The requirement allows eight tests a month per person covered by the policy.
+The requirement from the Biden administration allows eight tests a month per person covered by the insurance policy.
 For instance, a household of two people covered by one private health insurance plan would be able to request reimbursement for 16 tests every month.

 The new requirement will cover any over-the-counter COVID-19 test given emergency use authorization by the U.S. Food and Drug Administration.
 That list includes the Abbott BinaxNOW at-home tests, iHealth COVID-19 Antigen Rapid Test, Siemens Healthineers' rapid COVID-19 antigen self test, and the Flowflex COVID-19 antigen home tests, among dozens of others.
 (See here for the full list, which continues to expand.)